CelestialShine/CT-Bench/README.md

 pip install -r requirements.txt
 ```

-This includes:
+Includes:
 - `pandas`, `nltk`, `tqdm`, `Pillow`
-- `sentence-transformers` for cosine similarity
+- `sentence-transformers`
-- `bert-score` for semantic caption evaluation
+- `bert-score`

-> 💡 Note: Each model (e.g., BiomedCLIP, GPT-4V, Gemini) may require additional packages.
-Refer to the respective model documentation or script headers for setup.
+> 💡 Additional model packages (e.g. `openai`, `open-clip-torch`, etc.) should be installed as needed per script or model.

+---

 ## 🔒 Reproducibility

 - This repository is anonymized for NeurIPS review.
-- GPT-4V and BiomedCLIP are primary baselines.
+- GPT-4V and BiomedCLIP are the main benchmarks.
-- Other model results (Gemini, Dragonfly, etc.) are reproducible using included tools.
+- Gemini, RadFM, and other models are tested using the same dataset and task formats.

 ---